-Elastic resistance bands are a trademark of physical rehabilitation programs as a tool physical therapists use to aid patients in regaining strength and mobility.
-The numerous advantages of resistance bands in that application also make them ideal for exercise.
-In fact, resistant bands can help even advanced weight lifters improve their physique and strength.
+Elastic resistance bands are a trademark of physical rehabilitation programs as a tool physical therapists use to aid patients in regaining and mobility in a certain .
+The numerous advantages of resistance bands in that application also make them ideal for and .
+In fact, resistant bands can help even advanced weight lifters improve their physique and .

 Some of the major benefits of resistance bands include:

 - Adaptability in how they can be used

 - Can be added to basic exercises, like pushups, to increase the difficulty